7 Ways to Increase Your Value and Charge More for Your Services

 #2.
 Ask for Referrals

 Here at Scoop, the majority of our retainer and project clients come to us via referrals, and this is the truth for most services businesses.
 That’s why you want to enlist your army of happy clients to do your marketing for you.

 And yes, that saves a lot of time for your new business development, but more importantly, when someone refers you, they’re endorsing your services which increases your perceived value.

 The key to being successful with referrals is ASKING for them.
 Don’t leave getting referrals to chance.
 Creating a referral process in your business will enable you to focus on where you’re most likely to get clients.

 There’s nothing more powerful than social proof when it comes to communicating the value you deliver to your clients.
 Social proof — in the form of testimonials or case studies — is more compelling to a potential client than a discount.

 Why?
 We want to know that the money we’re investing is money well-spent and that we’ll get the promised results.
 Instead of telling your potential clients the results you can deliver, show them by sharing testimonials and case studies.

 These can be added to your website, sales pages, and even into your proposals as a way to reinforce that you’re worth every single penny they’ll invest in working with you.
-(If you need help with this, check out our Prove It service here.)

 #4.
 Get Visible